larryaasen/tide/packages/tide_kit/README.md

 **Notification**: A notification is a rich interactive message that is briefly displayed over the workbench.

-**Panel**: A panel is part of a workbench and displays the content.
+**Panel**: A panel is part of a workbench that displays content.

+**Panel Area**: All of the panels inside the workbench are arranged in the panel area.
+Panels can be grouped together to form a tabbed panel.

 **Quick Input**:  A way to gather user input, either by entering text or selecting an option from a list.